 5.4 The amount of contact between the officers considering the issues and the whistle blower will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information provided.
 If necessary, further information would be sought from the whistle blower.

-5.5 After preliminary examination, where appropriate and after Chief Executive’s approval, the matters raised may be:
+5.5 After preliminary examination, where appropriate, the matters raised may be:

-- referred to the External Auditor or Audit and Compliance Committee of the Board.
+• referred to Audit and Compliance Committee of the Board;

 5.6 The Bank will take steps to minimise any difficulties which the whistle blower may experience as a result of raising a concern.
 For instance, if the whistle blower is required to give evidence in criminal or disciplinary proceedings, the Bank will arrange for him/her to receive advice about the applicable procedures.